WHAT ARE ‘COOKIES'?

 Managing analytics cookies

 When viewing our websites through a browser (both on desktop and mobile devices) it is possible to opt out of having your anonymised browsing activity within websites recorded by analytics cookies.
 However, it is not possible to opt-out on our mobile applications (for example, iOS and android) or applications on devices such as YouView, PS3 or Xbox; by using these applications you agree that Channel 4 is able to remember and store information about how you use the service.
 Channel 4 uses the following analytics providers and you can opt out of their cookies by clicking on the following links.
 Please note that this will take you to the relevant third party's website and generate a ‘no thanks' cookie, which will stop any further cookies being set by those third parties.

 Don't forget that by not allowing analytics cookies, this stops us from being able to learn what people like or don't like about our Digital Products and Services so that we can make them better.

 http://optout.2cnt.net Follow this link to opt out of having your anonymised activity collected for the BARB project (see Analytics Cookies section above for more details about this project).
-The link currently works for desktop and Android devices but not on iOS devices.
 When opting out on desktop devices, the data will be deleted as soon as it reaches Kantar’s servers.
-For Android devices, no data will be taken from the device.
+For Android and iOS devices, no data will be taken from the device.
 If you use more than one browser or desktop device, you will need to opt out in each of these browsers/devices.

 Managing advertising cookies